-Consultee Date / Document Comment Response Council & Suffolk Coastal District Council Scoping Response public should be provided for the constructional and operational phases of the works. to the public in section 27.6.
-Health risk of workers is included in Chapter 18 Ground Conditions and Contamination.
-An initial human health risk assessment for various users was considered in the development of the Conceptual Site Model in Chapter 21 Land Use and is presented in Appendix 18.1.
-The effects to human health are considered in section 18.4.2 and impacts addressed in section 18.6.1.1.
-Inter-relations hips , The Planning Inspectorate December 2017 / Scoping Response The ES should ensure that where reliance is placed on other aspect assessments in the ES those assessments do assess risk to human health if significant effects are likely.
+Consultee Date / Document Comment Response Suffolk Coastal District Council Scoping Response constructional and operational phases of the works.
+Health risk of workers is included in Chapter 18 Ground Conditions and Contamination .
+An initial human health risk assessment for various users was considered in the development of the Conceptual Site Model in Chapter 21 Land Use and is presented in Appendix 18.1 .
+The effects to human health are considered in section 18.4.2 and impacts addressed in section 18.6.1.1 .
+Inter-relations ships The Planning Inspectorate December 2017 / Scoping Response The ES should ensure that where reliance is placed on other aspect assessments in the ES those assessments do assess risk to human health if significant effects are likely.
 This chapter follows best practice (Cave et al. 2017) as promoted by IEMA.
 The assessment in section 27.6 follows the methodology in section 27.4.3 that clearly shows the relationship with other chapters and assessments.
 Perception of Risk Public Health England December 2017 / Scoping Response There is evidence that, in some cases, perception of risk may have a greater impact on health than the hazard itself.
-A 2009 report 1 , jointly published by Liverpool John Moores University and the Health Protection Agency (HPA), examined health risk perception and environmental problems using a number of case studies.
+A 2009 report 1 , jointly published by Liverpool John Moores University and the HPA, examined health risk perception and environmental problems using a number of case studies.
 As a point to consider, the report suggested: "Estimation of community anxiety and stress should be included as part of every risk or impact assessment of proposed plans that involve a potential environmental hazard.
 This is true even when the physical health risks may be negligible."
-PHE Local community perception of the onshore construction and the risks that this may pose is managed through the Evidence Plan Process.
+PHE supports the inclusion of this information within EIAs as good practice.
+Local community perception of the onshore construction and the risks that this may pose is managed through the Evidence Plan Process.
 This includes public information days and inclusion of public concerns in to the planning process.
 A summary of this process will be included in the Environmental Statement.
 The report that PHE reference has been reviewed and is found to refer to projects with significant emissions or environmental impacts.
-As such it is not
+As such it is not directly applicable to the construction and operation of